Start/Stop VMs during off-hours overview

 Permissions for new Automation account and new Log Analytics workspace

 You can enable VMs for the Start/Stop VMs during off-hours feature using a new Automation account and Log Analytics workspace.
-In this case, you need the permissions defined in the preceding section as well as the permissions defined in this section.
+In this case, you need the permissions defined in the previous section and the permissions defined in this section.
 You also require the following roles:

 - Co-Administrator on subscription.
 This role is required to create the Classic Run As account if you are going to manage classic VMs.
 Classic Run As accounts are no longer created by default.